Isolation and Quarantine Q&A

 What is the definition of a "close contact"?

-The definition of close contact depends on the size of the indoor space, the distance between the case and the contact, and the arrangement within the indoor environment.
+The definition of a close contact depends on the size of the indoor space, the distance between the case and the contact, and the arrangement within the indoor environment.
 Specifically, a close contact is defined as follows:

 - In indoor spaces of 400,000 or fewer cubic feet per floor (such as homes, clinic waiting rooms, airplanes, etc.), a close contact is defined as sharing the same indoor airspace for a cumulative total of 15 minutes or more over a 24-hour period (for example, three individual five-minute exposures for a total of 15 minutes) during a confirmed case's (confirmed by COVID-19 test or clinical diagnosis) infectious period.